We build property graph factories

 When dealing with big data, especially when there are a a number of datasets large and small, the traditional entity resolution model of manual blocking and matching starts to break down.
 It is cumbersome and takes too much developer time.
 What is needed is a generic approach to entity resolution.

-Recent developments in Large Language Models [LLMs] like ChatGPT and Graph Neural Networks (GNNs) allow us to ETL nodes and edges into XML-like text and sentence encode them using a large language model and then combine them based on semantic inferences made by the LLM in combination with the network topology.
+ChatGPT and Graph Neural Networks (GNNs) allow us to ETL nodes and edges into XML-like text and sentence encode them using a large language model and then combine them based on semantic inferences made by the LLM in combination with the network topology.
 LLMs have seen many similar documents as the nodes’ text representation on the world wide web, and if we provide a few clues... they provide state of the art entity resolution for both the blocking and matching stages!

 Manual blocking and matching for numerous datasets is a cumbersome and expensive activity.
 Advances in AI - representation learning and an architecture from Google called Grale - make a generic entity resolution (ER) system possible.
 This system is configurable to work across multiple datasets by embedding records using large language models (LLMs) such as GPT-3 or ChatGPT, but tuned specifically for the entity matching task.